node-webrtc/node-webrtc/docs/nonstandard-apis.md

 RTCConfiguration accepts a nonstandard property, `sdpSemantics`.
-When set to "plan-b", this property disables RTCRtpTransceivers and enables Plan B format SDPs for a particular RTCPeerConnection.
-If unset, `sdpSemantics` defaults to the value of the `SDP_SEMANTICS` environment variable.
-If `SDP_SEMANTICS` is unset, `sdpSemantics` defaults to "unified-plan".
+When set to "plan-b", this property disables RTCRtpTransceivers and enables Plan B format SDPs for a particular RTCPeerConnection. `sdpSemantics` defaults to the value of the `SDP_SEMANTICS` environment variable.
+If `SDP_SEMANTICS` is unset, the default is "unified-plan".

 ```js
 const { RTCPeerConnection } = require('wrtc');